 The investment manager of the Underlying Sub-Fund aims to create wealth over the medium to long term by applying an active and disciplined approach to investing in quality assets.
 The investment manager of the Underlying Sub-Fund uses strategic investment processes that are designed to ensure that its portfolios can benefit from a combination of the top down and bottom up aspects of its investment approach.
 Some strategic processes, such as duration and curve, are purely top down strategies.
 While other processes are purely bottom up, such as credit and security selection.
-Additionally, some processes, such as sector allocation, tend to be a combination of both top down and bottom up processes.
-From an overall team perspective, Credit Analysts mainly focus on bottom up analysis while Portfolio Managers would tend to be involved in a combination of top down or bottom up depending on the strategic process and construction teams to which they belong.
+Additionally, some processes, such as sector allocation, tend to be a combination of both top down and bottom up analysis while Portfolio Managers would tend to be involved in a combination of top down or bottom up depending on the strategic process and construction teams to which they belong.